outofcoffee/imposter/README.md

 ## The ResponseBehaviour object

-Your scripts are a subclass of `com.gatehill.imposter.model.ResponseBehaviour`.
+Your scripts are a subclass of `com.gatehill.imposter.script.AbstractResponseBehaviour`.

 The ResponseBehaviour class provides a number of methods to enable you to control the mock server response: